Friday, March 17, 2023

 Lounging in the studio, behind my easel

 I didn't think she could grow into a worthy pet and companion.
-Indeed, some of the worst fights my husband and I ever had in our nearly 22-year marriage were about "that dog," who would often dart into my art studio, grab a colorful pastel stick, and then streak down the hallway, trailing nasty drool the same color as the pastel stick.
+Indeed, some of the worst fights my husband and I ever had in our nearly 22-year marriage were about "that dog," who would often dart into my art studio, grab a colorful pastel stick, and then streak down the hallway, trailing nasty drool stained the same color as the pastel stick.

 Keeping a watchful eye on me while